lisamelton/video_transcoding/README.md

 ### Using `detect-crop`

-The command to find the optimal video cropping bounds is as simple as:
+The command to find the video cropping bounds is as simple as:

     detect-crop "/path/to/Movie.mkv"